metagov/daostar/DAOIPs/daoip-8.md

 The second section is for _protocol DAOs_, i.e., DAOs that control an on-chain protocol.
 All DAOs, whether or not they are a _protocol DAO_, are advised to consider the controls detailed in the first section.

 Community contributions are essential for the ongoing evolution of this guide.
 Kindly refer to the contribution guide below for instructions.

+# Specification

+The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC 2119.

 ## DAO Controls